top of page

 In this situation, my reactive brain went into overdrive:

-'You're so bad at friendships, of course they wouldn't prioritise you over dating.'
+'You're so bad at friendships, of course they wouldn't prioritise you.'

 'You're only superficially important to people, you don't have anyone who is really there for you.'